Dappled horse, dappled grey horse, horse dappling

 Have you ever noticed spots on a horse that immediately drew your attention?
 These gorgeous spots are called dapples!

 Dapples are most often seen on the hindquarters and the topline of the horse.
 These dots are round or oval, with clearly defined edges.
 The size of dapples varies and the pattern can cover the entire body.
-Many grey horses have this dapple effect; however, several coat colours are predisposed to dappling (more on this later).
+Many horses with a gray coat have this dapple effect; however, several coat colours are predisposed to dappling (more on this later).

 Dappled grey horse jumping

-Our Coach Kara eventing her Dapple Grey horse King Cornet.
+Our Coach Kara eventing her Dapple Gray horse King Cornet.
 Clear dappling on his hindquarters.

 Usually, the colour of the dapple will be darker than the base coat colour, as you’d see on a dapple grey horse or a white horse.
 However, dapples may be lighter in colour on a darker coat.